 This new group of young adults are just getting established.
 They have met for many fellowship opportunites and are looking for new individuals who are interested in joining in fellowship and service opportunites.

-Our adult choir meets on Wednesday evenings at 6:00 p.m.
-Under the direction of Kai Lin they usually perform at the 11:00 am service and occasionally at the 8:30 am service.
+Our adult choir meets on Wednesday evenings at 7:00 p.m.
+Under the direction of Stephen Pruitt they usually perform at our Sunday morning worship service.
 They contribute their voices to our special services as well, including Christmas, Lent, and Easter.
-If you would like to participate new voices are always welcomed!
-Please speak with our Music Director Kai Lin on any Sunday morning.
+If you would like to participate, new voices are always welcomed!
+Please speak with our Music Director Stephen Pruitt on any Sunday morning.

 All ladies of the congregation are members of the LWML.
 The LWML meets in September and March on the second Saturday at 10:00 a.m.
 Our meetings usually consist of a brunch, small devotion, minutes of last meeting and conducting the business at hand and new business.

 Here is a list of some of the responsibilities of the ladies of the LWML:

 Altar Guild – The ladies (and sometimes their husbands) keep the sanctuary clean for worship/communion.
 This falls under the Altar Guild, which is an off shoot of the LWML.
 The Altar Guild is responsible for dusting of the pews and straightening of materials in each pew, filling the oil candles and setting up communion (first and third Sundays of the month).
 This task is usually done on Friday or Saturday mornings.